ok-nick/opensource.contentauth.org/docs/manifest/cawg-id.md

 To facilitate the use of such identity signals, the content creator may use the services of a trusted third-party intermediary known as a _identity claims aggregator_ to gather these signals and to restate them on their behalf.

-The identity claims aggregator performs two important roles:
+The identity claims aggregator:

-- It collects and verifies identity attestation claims from various identity providers such as social media sites and ID verification vendors.
+- Collects and verifies identity attestation claims from various identity providers such as social media sites and ID verification vendors.
-- It creates a unique asset-specific credential that binds the identity attestation claims to a specific C2PA asset.
+- Creates a unique asset-specific credential that binds the identity attestation claims to a specific asset.

 ## Identity assertion